Maverick95/fql/README.md

 What if you tried to build a query that required both **website.ORDER** and **website.CUSTOMER_ADDRESS**?

-In the simple world of fql, this would produce duplicated data.
+In the simple world of fql, this would produce duplicated data, since you would JOIN from **website.CUSTOMER** onto **both** tables.
 The data will also be non-sensical in many contexts. fql does not like these sort of queries.

 This is the reason for the "No output to generate!" message.
 Only **one** table is allowed to **not** be the Source table in a constraint used to build your query.
 In the above example, **website.ORDER** and **website.CUSTOMER_ADDRESS** satisfy this.
 Requiring both tables to build your query is therefore invalid.